MaxNoLV/ml_pa_project/README.md

 #### 3_beans_PCA.ipynb
 - Apply Principal Component Analysis (PCA) to the training and validation datasets to reduce dimensionality.
 - Train SVM, DT, KNN, RF, and MLP models using the top 4 principal components (describe 95% variance) derived from PCA.
 Validate the performance of these models on the validation set.

+#### Dry Bean_Report.pdf
+- This document offers a thorough description of the experiments conducted, methodologies used, and the main findings from the study on dry bean classification.